Eutropios/WarMAC/docs/source/cli/average.rst

 .. option:: -t, --timerange <days>

    Determines the number of days to consider for calculating the average.
-The value for <days> indicates how far back to start the average calculation.
-It must be within the range of 1 to 60.
+The value for <days> indicates how far back to start the statistic calculation.
+   The value given must be within the range of 1 to 60.
 By default, orders up to 10 days old are taken into account.

 .. option:: -m, --maxrank